FredHutch/tfcb_2023/lectures/lecture03/README.md

 <aside class="notes">

 Saving data as plain text files is necessarily to process this data with either R or Python.
-You can export from Excel to `.tsv` (tab-delimited, preferred format) or `.csv` (comma-delimited).
+You can export from Excel to `.csv` (comma-delimited) or `.tsv` (tab-delimited).
 A few things to note when exporting data files in these formats:

 - Beware that [line endings](https://support.nesi.org.nz/hc/en-gb/articles/218032857-Converting-from-Windows-style-to-UNIX-style-line-endings) differ between Windows and Unix (including Mac), though the text editors we recommend for this class can deal with this
 - Exporting from Excel only works for the currently displayed spreadsheet.
 If you have multiple sheets, you'll need to export multiple times.